By Sophia Christiaan

 Is there not also a prophet of the Lord here?
 We should ask him the same question.1.
 Kings 22:7 NLT

-At this crossroad, God is basically isolating you on purpose, much to your discontentment, in order to produce a godly character in you that says, “I cannot and will not please people!
+At this crossroad, God is basically isolating you on purpose, much to your chagrin, in order to produce a godly character in you that says, “I cannot and will not please people!
 I love Jesus more than anyone or anything, and if I am going to serve Him, I must please Him alone without compromise!”

 God is pleased when we give up something to receive more of Him.
 In order to hear God’s voice better for your own life, you will have to lay down the desire to do what is expected of you by others.
 The problem is, it comes with a price of loneliness and solitude, possibly even ousting yourself from your own social circle of believers.
 It is a time when you understand that God’s Kingdom truly means trading human wisdom for godly wisdom.

-But rest assured, that many believers all over the world go through the same kind of struggles as you do.
+But rest assured, many believers all over the world go through the same kind of struggles as you do.

 Remember that your family of believers all over the world is going through the same kind of suffering you are.1.
 Peter 5:9b NLT